JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

 ![](IV_2CM.png)

-Based on that, the equations that model the amount of drug present in each compartment are given by the following differential equations:
+Based on that, the system of differential equations that model the amount of drug present in each compartment are given by:

 $$
 \frac{dC_p}{dt}=k_{21}C_t-(k_{10}+k_{12})C_p